microsoft/DirectXShaderCompiler/docs/DXIL.rst

-SM.WAVESIZEALLZEROWHENUNDEFINED           WaveSize Max and Preferred must be 0 when Min is 0 SM.WAVESIZEMAXANDPREFERREDZEROWHENNORANGE WaveSize Max and Preferred must be 0 to encode min==max SM.WAVESIZEMAXGREATERTHANMIN              WaveSize Max must greater than Min SM.WAVESIZENEEDSDXIL16OR17                WaveSize is valid only for DXIL version 1.6 and 1.7.
+SM.WAVESIZEALLZEROWHENUNDEFINED           WaveSize Max and Preferred must be 0 when Min is 0 SM.WAVESIZEMAXANDPREFERREDZEROWHENNORANGE WaveSize Max and Preferred must be 0 to encode min==max SM.WAVESIZEMAXGREATERTHANMIN              WaveSize Max must greater than Min SM.WAVESIZENEEDSSM66OR67                  WaveSize is valid only for Shader Model 6.6 and 6.7.
-SM.WAVESIZEONCOMPUTEORNODE                WaveSize only allowed on compute or node shaders SM.WAVESIZEPREFERREDINRANGE               WaveSize Preferred must be within Min..Max range SM.WAVESIZERANGENEEDSDXIL18PLUS           WaveSize Range is valid only for DXIL version 1.8 and higher.
+SM.WAVESIZEONCOMPUTEORNODE                WaveSize only allowed on compute or node shaders SM.WAVESIZEPREFERREDINRANGE               WaveSize Preferred must be within Min..Max range SM.WAVESIZERANGENEEDSSM68PLUS             WaveSize Range is valid only for Shader Model 6.8 and higher.
 SM.WAVESIZEVALUE                          WaveSize value must be a power of 2 in range [4..128] SM.ZEROHSINPUTCONTROLPOINTWITHINPUT       When HS input control point count is 0, no input signature should exist.
 TYPES.DEFINED                             Type must be defined based on DXIL primitives